This Is My Beloved Son

 A Sermon on Luke 9:35Read more

-At the Mount of Transfiguration, Dr. Martyn Lloyd-Jones explains in this sermon on Luke 9:35, we see God’s declaration of who Jesus is.
-He tells us that Jesus is His Son and that we must listen to Him.
-Here we see that at the heart of Christianity is not human merit, or worldly wisdom, but the real historical person of Jesus Christ.
-Jesus is not like many other religious figures because He is a real man whom we have historical record of.
-What makes Jesus our savior is that He really lived, died, and has risen from the dead.
-The Christian faith is grounded not in myths or fables but in historical Jesus Christ.
-What does this mean for us today?
+In this sermon on Luke 9:35 titled “This Is My Beloved Son,” Dr. Martyn Lloyd-Jones preaches about the Mount of Transfiguration where God declares who Jesus is.
+God tells that Jesus is His Son and all must listen to Him.
+Human merit nor worldly wisdom is at the heart of Christianity, but it is the real historical person of Jesus Christ.
+Jesus is not like many other religious figures because He is a real man of whom we have historical record.
+What makes Jesus the Savior is that He really lived, died, and has risen from the dead.
+The Christian faith is grounded not in myths or fables but in the historical Jesus Christ.
 The message of Jesus is as vital as it has ever been.
-For man is still a sinner who is alienated from God and self-deceived.
-Jesus frees is from sin through His Gospel of truth.
-He not only makes us right before God, but He transforms us and gives us new desires.
-While man is naturally deaf to the truths of God, Jesus can heal sinful men and give them new life in the Spirit.
-Those who are saved then must imitate Christ by taking up their cross and following Him whereever He may lead.
+People are still sinners who are alienated from God and self-deceived.
+Jesus frees them from sin through His gospel of truth.
+He not only makes them right before God, but He transforms them and gives them new desires.
+While people are naturally deaf to the truths of God, Jesus can heal sinful people and give them new life in the Spirit.
+Those who are saved then must imitate Christ by taking up their cross and following Him wherever He may lead.

 Additional Scripture Translations